rurbin3/ZKit-Framework/README.md

 My bitcoin address is : `1G8cHZc2kYPUfGVPtgGckemskmYcK6xayf`

-Any Other Currency's available too . just open an issue and i will send you the address if its available If addresses are broken let me know to update them
+Any other currency's available too . just open an issue and i will send you the address if its available If addresses are broken let me know to update them .